AdaCore/gnatstudio/docs/users_guide/main_window.rst

 or the size of the search field (which depends on how big your screen and the GPS window are).

+One of the search context looks at file names, and is convenient for quickly opening files.
+By default, it will look at all files found in any of the source directories of your project, even if those files are not explicit sources of the project (for instance because they do not match the naming scheme for any of the languages used by the project).
+This is often convenient because you can easily open support files like Makefiles or documentation, but it can also sometimes get in the way if the source directories include too many irrelevant files.
+The :guilabel:`Include all files from source dirs` setting can be used to control this behavior.

 GPS proposes various algorithms to do the search:

 * :guilabel:`Full Text` simply checks whether the text you typed appears